-Physics is the most fundamental of the experimental sciences as it seeks to explain the universe itself, from the very smallest particles (such as quarks), to the vast distances between galaxies.
+Overview Physics is the most fundamental of the experimental sciences as it seeks to explain the universe itself, from the very smallest particles (such as quarks), to the vast distances between galaxies.
 The course includes a look at the quantum world as well as consideration of theories of the large scale universe.
 There is an emphasis on practical experimentation throughout the course.
 Pupils utilise their ICT skills both in data collection and in data analysis.
 All pupils research and conduct a practical project worth 20% of the final grade.
 Within this project, there is much scope for individual initiative.

-IB Physics is a very wide-ranging course covering aspects of the subject from highly theoretical areas, such as quantum theory, to highly practical areas such as structural engineering.
+Curriculum Topics IB Physics is a very wide-ranging course covering aspects of the subject from highly theoretical areas, such as quantum theory, to highly practical areas such as structural engineering.
 The core themes focus on many principles which will be familiar to pupils from IGCSE.
 However, they are studied in more depth and with greater mathematical rigour.
 Topics range from the concept of energy and the study of kinematics, to the modern theories of relativity and sub-atomic physics.
 At both Higher and Standard level an option is chosen from amongst the four topics of Astrophysics, Engineering Physics, Imaging and Relativity.

-Paper 1: Multiple Choice questions on the core 20% Paper 2: Short answer questions on the core 40% Paper 3: Questions on the option studied 20% Internal Assessment 20%

-Paper 1: Multiple Choice questions on the core 20%

-Paper 2: Questions on the core 36%

-Paper 3: Questions on the option studied 24%

-Internal Assessment 20%

-IB Physics is a very well-regarded preparation for any STEM subject at degree level.
+Assessment Standard level36% Paper 1: Multiple Choice questions, experimental and data analysis questions(1.5h)44% Paper 2: Short answer and extended response questions(1.5h)20% Internal Assessment(10h)Higher level36% Paper 1: Multiple Choice questions, experimental and data analysis questions(2h)44% Paper 2: Short answer and extended response questions(2.5h)20% Internal Assessment(10h) Future Pathways IB Physics is a very well-regarded preparation for any STEM subject at degree level.
 It is often a prerequisite for the plethora of university courses in engineering, whether it be bio-engineering or design engineering, marine or aeronautical, micro-electronic or material engineering.
 Pupils who have recently completed IB Physics at St George's have gone on to study STEM courses across several continents and at some of the world's most prestigious universities.